-With this in mind, I pursued genetic editing projects that would allow me to trace the development of a text through its revision history.
+With this in mind, I pursued genetic editing projects that would allow me to a text’s revision history.
 Here, I turned to Oscar Wilde's manuscript of The Picture of Dorian Gray (1890), a holograph draft that he revised heavily before sending it for publication in Lippincott's Monthly Magazine on June 20, 1890 (Calado 2022).
-Of Wilde's revisions, I focused on those concerning the homoerotic innuendos between the story's three main characters, Basil Hallward, Lord Henry Wotten, and the eponymous Dorian Gray.
-I marked up these revisions according to four main themes: "intimacy," "beauty," "passion," and "fatality," with the additional values of "inconclusive" and "illegible" for moments that challenged transcription.
-The theme tags express general patterns for the revisions, including the stifling of emotional tension, physical affection, references to beauty and passion, and to the obsessive and self-destructive effects of infatuation.
-In addition to marking up conceptual changes to the manuscript, I also noted the physical changes, that is, the presence and number of Wilde's pen strokes as he eliminated spans of text.
+I focused on Wilde’s revisions—his suppressions—of homoerotic tensions and suggestions between the story's three main characters, Basil Hallward, Lord Henry Wotten, and the eponymous Dorian Gray.
+I marked up these revisions with custom, semantic tags offering four potential values: “intimacy,” “beauty,” “passion,” and “fatality.”
+These tags indicate general patterns like the stifling of emotional tension, physical affection, expressions of beauty and passion, and of the obsessive and self-destructive effects of infatuation.
+In addition to marking up conceptual changes to the manuscript, I also noted physical elements, like the number of Wilde's pen strokes over each span of deleted text.

-I drew together my encoding principles for this project from across the disparate fields of Textual Scholarship and Queer Historiography, who within their own spheres of influence are having what I perceive to be a similar debate about the historian's impulse toward recovery.
-Until the popularization of the digital editing methods in the 90s and early 2000s, Textual Scholarship tends to privilege the editor as a recoverer or preserver of text, with prominent editors like Ronald B. McKerrow promoting authorial intention as the highest criterion for editorial decisions.
-Toward the end of the 20th century, this emphasis on authorial intention, which I call the "restorative approach," begins to shift in the wake of new tools that can multiply, rather than narrow, the potential forms that editorial work might take.
-Here, the work of Jerome McGann, drawing from Donald F. McKenzie's "sociology of text" which challenges the idea a single text could ever represent an "ideal" version, explores how electronic environments open a space for representing textual variation unhindered by the limitations of the codex format.
-Opposed to the restorative approach of their predecessors, McKenzie and McGann's approach, which I call "productive," subscribes the text to new configurations that explore formal significance.
-Moving to the field of Queer Historiography, I found an analogous debate between restorative and productive practices.
-One side of the debate, the "unhistoricists," argue that queerness in the past cannot be scrutinized in the present without subscribing it to a teleology that effectively normalizes its essential alterity, its quality of resistance that constitutes queerness.
-The historicists, by contrast, maintain that queerness can be traced as a historically situated phenomenon, and requires historical specificity in order to be legible.
-Offering a solution to the debate, Heather Love proposes a critical methodology that, I argue, evokes the "productive approach."
-Instead of attempting to incorporate queerness into contemporary perspectives, her method, called "feeling backward," attends to the ways that queerness eludes containment or knowability.
+I draw my encoding principles for this project from across the disparate fields of Textual Scholarship and Queer Historiography who, I argue, are having a similar debate about the historian's impulse toward recovery.
+Until the popularization of the digital editing methods in the 90s and early 2000s, Textual Scholarship tends to privilege the editor as a recoverer or preserver of text, with prominent editors like Ronald B. McKerrow promoting authorial intention as the dominant criterion for editorial decisions.
+Toward the end of the 20th century, this prioritization of authorial intention, which I call the “restorative approach,” begins to shift in the wake of new tools that multiply, rather than narrow, the potential forms that editorial work might take.
+Here, the work of Jerome McGann, drawing from Donald F. McKenzie's “sociology of text,” which challenges the idea a single text could ever represent an "ideal" version, explores how electronic environments open a space for representing textual variation unhindered by the limitations of the codex format.
+Opposed to the restorative aims of their predecessors, McKenzie and McGann's approach, which I call the “productive” approach, subscribes the text to new formal configurations that can stimulate analysis.
+To this debate in Textual Scholarship, I connect what I perceive to be an analogous debate within the field of Queer Historiography, which concerns the applicability of “queer” as a designation for identifying historical subjects.
+The “productive” side of debate argues that queerness in the past cannot be scrutinized in the present without subscribing it to a teleology that effectively normalizes its essential alterity.
+Heather Love, for example, proposes a critical method that, rather than attempt to pin down queerness, attends to the ways that it eludes knowability.
+By contrast, the “restorative” side maintains that queerness requires historical specificity in order to be legible, and that it ought to be traced as a historically situated phenomenon.